-Partnership for Russian, East European, and Eurasian Folklore
+Partnership for Russian, East European & Eurasian Folklore

 WE CAN TAKE YOU THERE.